quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 ![Level map scene](./assets/dev/level-map.png) ![Level map godot](./assets/dev/level-map-godot.png)

 The level map is a node2d scene that contains the tile map skeleton and tile map pretty, the navigator, the portals, the enemy spawn point and the background music player.
-Each level in the game is an inherits from level map.
+Each level in the game is a scene that inherits from level map.

 **Tile map pretty and tile map skeleton**